best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ```

 Comments are sometimes used to divide long sections of code into sub-sections that relate to their overall functionality.
-That said, the merit of doing so will depend on the value added.
+The merit of doing this will depend on the value added.
 For example, the code below is already fairly self-documenting and therefore adding the section headings does not add much value.

 ````{tabs}